nanojsx/nano/README.md

 - Download the [template](https://github.com/nanojsx/template)
 - Checkout the [sandbox](https://codepen.io/yandeu/pen/MWKMmbq)

-## Demo App

-Take a look at the [demo app](https://nano-jsx-demo.herokuapp.com/).
-_It's hosted on a free heroku dyno, so it might take a while to spin up the server and load the app_

 ## Features

 The best about Nano JSX is the **small bundle size**.
 It builds, although is sound crazy, bundles as small as svelte!